barrycarter/bcapps/CALENDAR/README.md

 Draconids not listed in SKYCAL (astro) calendar, and maybe other meteor showers as well

+Mercury transit of 2016 may 09 wasnt listed (added it as special case), figure out why + add others?

 World Series is no longer held at regularly scheduled time?, fix dates

 wikidata holidays in usa